folio-org/mod-inventory-update/README.md

 There is a legacy end-point for back-wards compatibility with the module that was the basis for this module ( mod-inventory-match).
 This end-point will eventually be deprecated.

-* `/instance-storage-match/instances`  -- matches based on combination of meta data in instance
+* `/instance-storage-match/instances`  -- matches based on combination of metadata in instance

 More Inventory update schemes might be added, specifically an end-point that support Instance identification by matchKey _and_ holdings records and items identification by HRID for shared-inventory libraries that can provide such